shanemelliott/openaivista/README.md

     - Add the remaining items to the pre-processing.
     - Explore a python version and including pre-processing locally with something like scispaCy,medspacy, or similar.
     - As this is a POC, other features are left out like patient selection, prompt selection,dateselection etc. This all is done manually in the code.
+  - 6.24.25: Update, I can now process an entire medical record ~10 mb in size.
+I had to break the data into smaller chunks and process each chunk individually.
+I also had to add some logic to ensure that the chunks did not exceed the token limit.
+This process takes a total of 10 minutes to process a 10 mb record.
+The results are then combined into a single summary.
+An updated output file is included in the repo.